jagpreetbatth/Python-coding/README.md

   - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
   - What differences can you find in ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

-## About The Data
+## Data Background
-The data was provided by my data analytics course, **Career Foundry**.
-The data is a combination of multiple open-source data sets from Instacart.
-A customer data set was created and included for the purpose of this project and does not reflect the actual Instacart company.
-It is only intended to answer the project's key questions.
+Orders, products, departments and customer data used in the project was attained from Career Foundry data analytics database which further attained their data from an open-source database available from the Instacart company website.
+To preserve privacy of actual customers, a fictional customer database was created and utilized in data analysis for project completion and to reflect true to actual service analysis.
 A full breakdown of each dataset can be found below.

-- Orders Data
-- Products Data
-- Departments Data
-- Customer Data

-## Tools
+## Program library Background
-For this project, the following python libraries were used:
+The following python libraries were used:

-- Pandas: For Data Analysis
+- Pandas, NumPy: For Data Analysis
 - Seaborn: For Visualization

-## Executing The Code
+## Code Execution Background
-The code is available as a jupyter notebook, available under /03 Scripts/.
+Code utilized in Jupyter notebook format (Viewable in 03 - Scripts Folder)

+Directions to run code:
+* open terminal
-To launch the notebook, open terminal and run the command:
+* run the command:
 - Importing data: `jupyter notebook importData.ipynb`
 - Generate CrossTabs: `jupyter notebook createCrossTabs.ipynb`